Aditya120205/code-cast-collaboration/README.md

 - Multi-user support with role-based access
 - Secure and scalable infrastructure

 ## Usage
--Open your browser and navigate to http://localhost:3000 (From server side) -Open the port your app is running on(From Client side) -Invite collaborators using the session link
+- Open your browser and navigate to http://localhost:3000 (From server side)
+- Open the port your app is running on(From Client side)
+- Add an .env file in client with "VITE_BACKEND_URL=http://localhost:3000"
+- Invite collaborators using the session link
--Start coding and debugging in real-time
+- Start coding and debugging in real-time

 ## Installation
 1. Clone the repository: